sux21/Experimental_Evolution/README.md

 ```

 # Step 2 - Data Analysis
-## Question 1 - How closely related a subset of the experimentally evolved isolates are to the 2008 strain set?
+## Step 1 - Find the most related 2008 strain for each 2020 strain
 ### Method 1: Spine-Nucmer-SNPs
 Commands are taken from https://github.com/Alan-Collins/Spine-Nucmer-SNPs.